EncryFoundation/EncryCore/papers/design/ModelsSpec.md

     boxes: [Box]                                // Transforms directive into boxes.
     cost: Amount                                // Will be used for `transaction.fee` minimal amount calculating.
+    idx: Int                                    // Index of directive inside the transaction

 ## Unlocker
 Holds the boxId/proof pair.